Which way, Amelia?

 Total fuel consumed at this location following descent 951 gallons, 149 gallons remaining.{9}

-With the headwind aloft of 26.5 mph, the Electra was making good a worst-case groundspeed of 142 mph with headwind slowing to 15 mph during the descent.{0}
+With the headwind of 26.5 mph at 8,000 ft, the Electra was making good a worst-case groundspeed of 142 mph in level flight.
+Headwind naturally slows with decreasing altitude to 15 mph at 1,000 ft following the descent.{0}

 AE sets up level flight at reduced power to extend endurance aloft, using 30 gph for 120 mph airspeed.{9}